LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/mapping_reads.rst

 	If you are working with OTUs, then you will need both of the above files, and also a FASTA file of your OTU sequence  and a file recording the assignment of ASVs to OTUs as produced by your OTU delimitation method of choice.

-	If you didn't work through the previous section, you can download a zip archive of the data for all of the tutorials in this section `here <sectionCdata>`.
+	If you didn't work through the previous section, you can download a zip archive of the data for all of the tutorials in this section :ref:`here <sectionCdata>`.
 Unzip this to a convenient location.

 Next Steps
 ==========